Home / Ration Control Program

-NO RATION CARDS: Currently, there are no Ration Control cards needed for dependents (Retiree, GS, Contractor).
+NO RATION CARDS: There are no Ration Control cards needed for dependents (Retiree, GS, Contractor) anymore.
 The Ration Control program is still in-place in Korea, but it has changed.
 Some Foreign Military still require Ration Control cards, but that is not a topic for here.

 NO COMMISSARY PURCHASE LIMITS: The purchase limits have been lifted, EXCEPT on alcohol.
 Limits still apply on alcohol.
 USFK J-1 does still monitor purchasing, so probably still NOT a good idea to be buying 500 packages of hotdogs or something.